 To provide guidance on designing or implementing programs, plans and actions to improve the condition and trend of values and achieve an overall net benefit to the Great Barrier Reef.

-Net benefit is defined as a net improvement in the condition and/or trend of Great Barrier Reef values, or those actions which result in the net improvement.
+Net benefit is an overall improvement in the condition and/or trend of a Great Barrier Reef value, or those actions which result in the net improvement.